Generalised Umbral Moonshine: Introduction

 The rest of the paper is organised as follows.
-To describe our results, we begin in \S\ref{Background} by recalling the (generalised) monstrous moonshine, umbral moonshine, and reviewing the basic properties of the deformed Drinfel'd double of a finite group and its representations.
-In \S\ref{GUM} we conjecture that there is a way to assign an infinite-dimensional module for the deformed Drinfel'd double of the umbral group underlying each of the 23 cases of generalised umbral moonshine and unpack this conjecture in a more explicit form in terms of the six conditions of generalised umbral moonshine.
-To provide evidence and explicit data for this conjecture, in \S\ref{Umbral Groups, Cohomologies, and Representations} we present the group theoretic underpinnings of the generalised umbral moonshine and exposit our methodology and results.
-In \S\ref{sec:mmf} we turn our attention to the modular side of moonshine and present our proposal for the twisted-twined functions of generalised umbral moonshine.
-In \S\ref{Conclusions} we close the paper with a summary and discussions.
+To describe our results, we begin in Section~\ref{Background} by recalling the (generalised) monstrous moonshine, umbral moonshine, and reviewing the basic properties of the deformed Drinfel'd double of a finite group and its representations.
+In Section~\ref{GUM} we conjecture that there is a way to assign an infinite-dimensional module for the deformed Drinfel'd double of the umbral group underlying each of the 23 cases of generalised umbral moonshine and unpack this conjecture in a more explicit form in terms of the six conditions of generalised umbral moonshine.
+To provide evidence and explicit data for this conjecture, in Section~\ref{Umbral Groups, Cohomologies, and Representations} we present the group theoretic underpinnings of the generalised umbral moonshine and exposit our methodology and results.
+In Section~\ref{sec:mmf} we turn our attention to the modular side of moonshine and present our proposal for the twisted-twined functions of generalised umbral moonshine.
+In Section~\ref{Conclusions} we close the paper with a summary and discussions.
 To illustrate the content of the generalised umbral moonshine conjecture, in the appendix we provide the expansion of three examples of the $g$-twisted generalised moonshine functions belonging to three different lambencies, as well as the decompositions of the first few homogeneous components of the corresponding (conjectural) generalised umbral moonshine module into irreducible projective representations.

-We also include two files as attachments on the ArXiv; the first describes the explicit construction of the umbral groups that we employ, and the second describes the construction of the 3-cocycles.
+We also include two files accompanying this article; the first describes the explicit construction of the umbral groups that we employ, and the second describes the construction of the 3-cocycles.